 - 1. Insert the USB flash disk that contains BIOS file to the USB port. - 2.
-Turn on the system. - 3.
-The utility will automatically checks the devices for the BIOS file when found, the utility reads the BIOS file and starts flashing the corrupted BIOS file. - 4.
-Restart the system after the utility completes the updating process.
+Turn on the system. - The utility will automatically checks the devices for the BIOS file when found, the utility reads the BIOS file and starts flashing the corrupted BIOS file.